Types of Water Contaminants & How to Make Water Safe

 Filtration Method Micron Rating Contaminants Removed Limitations

-Sediment Filtration 1 micron Large particulates (sediment, rust), some bacteria, some parasites Not effective against viruses; not full pathogen removal
+Sediment Filtration 1 micron (absolute) Removes parasites Not effective against bacteria or viruses; not full pathogen removal

 Microfiltration 0.1 micron Most bacteria, parasites Viruses not removed